xpack-dev-tools/xbb-helper-xpack/scripts/README.md

 On macOS and Linux this is always the native target.

-On Windows, if there are native dependencies to build before the Windows binaries, the folowing variable can be set in `application.sh`:
+On Windows, if there are native dependencies to build before the Windows binaries, the following variable can be set in `application.sh`:

 ```sh
 XBB_APPLICATION_INITIAL_TARGET="native"